 Cast-iron cookware is durable, heavy-duty, and can retain heat very well.
 Furthermore, it can withstand high-heat temperatures and distribute heat evenly when cooking, so you can use it for searing, frying, or sauteing.
 Cast-iron cookware is also oven- and broiler-safe.

-However, classic uncoated cast-iron cookware requires you to season and maintain it well in order to form a natural nonstick patina layer.
+However, classic uncoated cast-iron cookware requires you to season and maintain it well.
+You should also coat the cookware with a layer of oil to maintain the nonstick-ness of the pan.
 Make sure that you dry an uncoated cast-iron product immediately after washing to prevent rust.

 Also, keep in mind that uncoated cast-iron cookware can lose it's natural nonstick surface if put in the dishwasher, so you should only hand-wash it!